VISITORS' GALLERY

 RANGE

-initially fitted with simple rotary volume and tone controls.
-This one has a Hofner control
+both introduced in 1956, fitted initially with simple rotary volume and tone

 MODEL 162